-Staff and also management behavior in business reflects directly on your business.
+A Free Code of Conduct Policy will save you time but it might not necessarily be suitable or have enough detail to be useful.
+Staff and management behaviour in business reflects directly on your business.
 If your team are doing whatever they want, this is a direct reflection of your business on your customers and clients.

-As business owner, your behavior counts.
+As business owner, your behaviour counts.
 Your team are already looking and watching how you behave.
 Like your mother told you, actions speak louder than words.

 Set the standards first in your business by reflecting on your own behavior first and if you need some external help to address and behavior you may believe is detrimental to your business, then seek some professional coaching or assistance first.
 It will be worth it.